jdetle/code_assessment/README.md

 Project Tool Choices
 --------------------
-- Near Perfect Lighthouse scores (willing to ignore SEO)
+- Near Perfect Lighthouse scores
-- Components Built with Test Driven Development with Jest (going to try out react-testing-library for the first time)
+- Components Built with Test Backed Development with Jest (going to try out react-testing-library for the first time)
 - SSR and Routing with next.js
 - CSS-in-JS with Styled Components
 - Static typing with TypeScript